thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-With the above definitions, we can now use `expect(...).toHaveCssStyles(...)` without any TypeScript complaints.
+With the above definitions, I can now use `expect(...).toHaveCssStyles(...)` without any TypeScript complaints.

-Wait... we need one more addition to our custom-matcher code.
+Wait...
+I need one more addition to our custom-matcher code.
 Notice the call to `getDOM().hasStyle()` ?

 Where does `getDOM` come from ?
 After some inspection of the @angular/core code, I was able to